 Gate valves may not be used as often as they were in the past since ball valves started becoming more and more popular, but for certain applications, gate valves are perfect for the job.
-Irrigation applications still use gate valves because some of the downsides that caused ball valves to replace them are not issues when it comes to Irrigation.
+Irrigation applications still use gate valves as there are still strong benefits that gate valves can offer that Industry.

 In this post, we will take a look at the difference between gate valves and knife valves and explore why gate valves are still popular in certain applications.
 Let's get started.